My MCAS Journey

-Living with mast cell activation syndrome (MCAS) is a truly an isolating experience, not only because it’s debilitating, but it is extremely difficult to understand.
+Living with mast cell activation syndrome (MCAS) can be an isolating experience, not only because it’s debilitating, but it is extremely difficult to understand.
 MCAS is complicated and unique to each individual.
 My goal is to raise awareness about MCAS, chronic illness, and disability through humor.

 I was diagnosed with MCAS in December 2015 after five abnormal mast cell test results after a lifetime of symptoms.
-I rely on medications and supplements to block or reduce the ridiculous amounts of chemical mediators released by my mast cells.
-I spend most of my time in solitary confinement (even pre-pandemic!) to minimize my exposure to triggers.
+Before remission in 2021, I relied on several medications to reduce and block the ridiculous amounts of chemical mediators released by my mast cells.
+I spent most of my time in solitary confinement (even pre-pandemic!) to minimize my exposure to triggers.

 MCAS Remission

 Doxycycline has been known to help a small subset of MCAS patients due to its anti-inflammatory properties.
-Researchers are also studying doxy’s effects on hEDS.
-I do not recommend asking your doctor about doxycycline unless you have exhausted first, second, and third lines of MCAS treatment under the guidance of a knowledgeable specialist.
+Researchers are also briefly studied its effects on hEDS.
+However, mast cell researchers recommend trialing these first, second, and third lines of MCAS treatment under the guidance of a knowledgeable specialist first.

 Adrenal insufficiency